microsoft/sample-app-aoai-chatGPT/scripts/readme.md

   Copy one of the keys returned by this command.

 ### Create Indexes and Ingest Data from PDF with Form Recognizer

-Pass in your Form Recognizer resource name and key when running the data preparation script:
+For Azure Cognitive Search, Pass in your Form Recognizer resource name and key when running the data preparation script:

 `python data_preparation.py --config config.json --njobs=4 --form-rec-resource <form-rec-resource-name> --form-rec-key <form-rec-key>`

+For Azure Cosmos Mongo vcore, Pass in your Form Recognizer resource name and key when running the data preparation script:

+`python cosmos_mongo_vcore_data_preparation.py --config cosmos_config.json --njobs=4 --form-rec-resource <form-rec-resource-name> --form-rec-key <form-rec-key>`

 This will use the Form Recognizer Read model by default.